Guide to Buying a Puppy

 Ask what the breeder’s policy is on any health problems that may arise in a puppy soon after purchase, or genetic problems that may arise much later.
 A good breeder will ask to be kept informed of all relevant health issues and will take these into account in future breeding plans.
 Check if the puppies come with free temporary pet insurance.

-Buying from a commercial breeder
+Buying from a licensed breeder

 Do not take children on an initial visit to the breeder